pythonicr/strs/README.md

 **strs** is an R package that provides a comprehensive set of string manipulation functions, mirroring the functionality and naming conventions of Python’s `str` methods.
-This package aims to make string operations in R intuitive and accessible, especially for users familiar with Python.
-The functions in **strs** leverage the power of the `stringi` package to ensure efficient and reliable string processing.
+It aims to make string operations in R more accessible for users familiar with Python.
+Under the hood, every function uses the `stringi` package to ensure the results are consistent.

 ## Installation